-These five tools allow you to start immediately interacting with customers, which draws them in, converts at higher rates and gives feedback to improve your business.
+These ten tools allow you to start immediately interacting with customers, which draws them in, converts at higher rates and gives feedback to improve your business.

-The original PlayBuzz site is for the average Internet user interested in which Hogwarts house she belongs to or wants to test her knowledge about 1990s TV shows, but PlayBuzz’s business site is tailored to empowering companies to generate an interactive feature, embed it in their marketing content and watch user engagement rise and their network grow.
+The original PlayBuzz site is for the average Internet user interested in which Hogwarts house they belong to or testing their knowledge about 1990s TV shows.
+However, PlayBuzz's business site is tailored to empowering companies to generate an interactive feature, embed it in their marketing content and watch user engagement rise and their network grow.

 When choosing from so many options, remember highly interactive features like quizzes and swiping are good for social platforms and visually driven posts, while flip cards and polls are good for text-heavy content.

-When you are designing these embeddable features, keep in mind your company’s brand and voice, this will ensure consistency while adding that added bonus customers appreciate.
+When you are designing these embeddable features, keep in mind your company's brand and voice, this will ensure consistency while adding that bonus feature that customers appreciate.
 The best way to track the success of PlayBuzz content is to monitor its social performance in shares, engagement and views.